 To streamline the process a bit, you may want to consider using a Grind and Brew coffee maker like this one.

 You will still have to work on getting the whole bean coffee measurements right – but then the grinding and brewing all happens in one step.

 Is whole bean coffee part of your morning routine?

-Tell us your brewing secrets in the comments below.
+Tell me about it in the comments below.